dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_users_credentials_query-->

-An alternative to the previous user query, is to directly query the user credentials (the part where username, etc resides) using */api/userCredentials* endpoint, it supports all regular field and object filters as the other endpoints.
+An alternative to the previous user query, is to directly query the user credentials (the part where username, etc., resides) using */api/userCredentials* endpoint, it supports all regular field and object filters as the other endpoints.